straider/challenges/LearningPath/2016/EnterpriseContainerisation/OpenShift/OpenShift Container Platform/Installation - Ubuntu 14.04.md

 try again.
 ```

-On Windows this will require a Cygwin or MinGW environment, although technical any kind of utility named sftp-server that can act as a SFTP Server might work.

-Install Cygwin x64, with openssh, rsync and chere.
-It may require libusb0.

-On Ubuntu simply issue the following command:
+To fix then issue the following command:

 ```bash
 sudo apt-get install openssh-server